fusionpbx/fusionpbx-docs/source/getting_started/training.rst

 `Paid Training and technical support <https://www.fusionpbx.com/training.php>`_
 ------------------------------------------------------------------------------------

-FusionPBX offers an Admin class, Advanced class and an affordable Continuing Education class.
+FusionPBX offers an Admin class, Advanced class, and an affordable Continuing Education class.
 If you want to accelerate your understanding of how to use FusionPBX and unleash your full potential these classes are for you.

 * `Admin Class <https://www.fusionpbx.com/training.php>`_
-    * Online or Webex
+    * Webex meeting and in person
     * Access to Class Documentation
     * Recorded video of the class for you to keep
     * Interactive question and answer with the FusionPBX founder and trainer